A look back a few years to a visit to a special place in Scotland Road.

 A great and educational day and the most welcome I’ve felt in a Catholic Church in my adult life.
 Thank you St Anthony’s and thank you particularly Michael O’Neill.

 By the way, in the back of St Anthony’s I was delighted to pick up a copy of the Scottie Press, (‘Britain’s longest running community newspaper’).
-Still going strong, like it was when I worked there, after over 400 issues.
-‘The Voice of Vauxhall’ – a treat I’ll return to on here one day.
+Still going strong, like it was when I worked there, after over 400 issues, ‘The Voice of Vauxhall’.